 C.R.
-Bard’s new owner, Becton, Dickinson and Company, scored a hernia mesh victory in a New Jersey State appeals court, learning on Monday, March 19, 2018 that a lawsuit filed over the company’s 3DMax Mesh will not be revived for a second go at legal proceedings.
+Bard’s new owner, Becton, Dickinson and Company, scored a hernia mesh lawsuit victory in a New Jersey State appeals court, learning on Monday, March 19, 2018, that a lawsuit filed over the company’s 3DMax Mesh will not be revived for a second go at legal proceedings.

 Bard Hernia Mesh Lawsuit Loses Out On Appeal